Skip to main content

 Kira Vasic

-Two silhouettes standing apart on a spaceship corridor, warm amber light from instrument panels, cold starfield visible through viewport
+Human only sci fi romance: two silhouettes apart in a spaceship corridor, amber panel light, cold starfield through the viewport

 No kiss before chapter 15.